 the kid on the seat graduated from Caltech and is has a PhD in

-physics after 23 years of schooling.
+physics after 24 years of schooling.
 Anything but greasy motorcycles.
+Intelligence seems to skip a generation.

 In the late1980's and early 1990's various cocaine dealers, movie producers, wannbees, and movie stars like Mickey Rourke, Gary Busey, James Caan, and Arnold Schwarzenegger got their fancy seats clawed by the late "Two Toes" while their bikes were getting custom exhausts made at RB Racing.
 The Hollywood "Johnny Rockets" rumble crowd is long gone.
 Gary Busey bonked his head on a curb one Sunday morning across the street from Bartels and got helmet religion...At least Mickey kept the paint up and the rubber down.